-Gerry Stovin
+Gerrv Stovin

-Pamela Gifford

-The process and the associated cuts have placed most staff under significant stress and anxiety worrying about their jobs and the services that they provide.
+Pamela Gifford of the JU AL GOVERNMENT 186m ££££ The process and the associated cuts have placed most staff under significant stress and anxiety worrying about their jobs and the services that they provide.
 If lucky enough to keep their job will they be protected from overwork and unacceptable expectations?
 We will ensure that they will be. staff morale.
-The employer is aware that we will not accept any compulsor redundancies any compulsory redundancies and our intention to ballot for industrial action if such an event was to occur.
+The eal terms cut industrial action if such an event was to occur.

 As a result, we have held the council to its no compulsory redundancy pledge and ensured that the initial voluntary redundancy package was significantly enhanced.
-Where staff have been declared surplus we have worked vigorously to continued on page 12
+Where staff have been declared surplus we have worked vigorously to continued on page 12 detrimental impact on services and employer is aware that we will not accept any compulsory redundancies and our intention to ballot for ...

-...
 Negotiating, representing and organising continued from page 11 ensure that they are properly supported into new jobs.
 We have also developed the process of 'bumped' redundancy.
 As the organisational reviews end and the new structures bed in we will continue to monitor the impact on members and the services that you provide.